Table of Content:

-DNA ligases indicate the basic class of enzymes necessary for all entities to sustain structural integrity of the genome.
-This enzyme connects two strands of DNA together as a result of association between phosphate group of one strand and deoxyribose group on the other strand.
+DNA ligases indicate the basic class of enzymes necessary for all entities to sustain the structural integrity of the genome.
+This enzyme connects two strands of DNA together as a result of the association between the phosphate group of one strand and the deoxyribose group on the other strand.
 The DNA ligase is functional in joining the Okazaki fragments that take shape on the lagging strand while the DNA replicates.
-The DNA ligase is able to join two of the DNA fragments as a result of formation of a phosphodiester bond between them with the help of a molecule of energy.
+It is able to join the two DNA fragments as a result of the formation of a phosphodiester bond between them with the help of a molecule of energy.

 The catalytic activity of DNA ligases eventually repairs DNA breaks by forming phosphodiester bonds between adjacent nucleotides in duplex DNA.
 The DNA ligase activity necessitates a nucleotide cofactor following a unique 3-step reaction mechanism involving covalent modification.
 The process includes covalent alteration of the DNA substrate and ligase enzyme.